-- The parent must mail a written request to the State Registrar.
+- The parent must mail a completed Application for Certification of a Death Record.
 Included with the request should be a fee of $12.00 and a legible photocopy of their identification.
 Stillbirth records are not issued through our walk-in service.

 - The request should include the following information: